-Don’t Marginalize the Margins.
-For most industries, it’s not just about how fast the top line is growing, but how much of that growth is dropping to the bottom line.
+- Don’t Marginalize the Margins.
+For most industries, it’s not just about how fast the top line is growing, but also how much of that growth is coming through the bottom line.
 This is even more important for diversified industrial companies.
-Since their revenue growth is typically less than stratospheric, investors look to management to expand margins and squeeze as much profitability as possible from every sales dollar.
-It’s crucial in your communications to explain how the company plans to grow margins.
+Since revenue growth is typically less than stratospheric, investors look to management to expand margins and squeeze as much profitability as possible from every sales dollar.
+It’s crucial in your communications to explain how your company plans to grow margins.
 Are you moving up the value chain with your product portfolio?
 Are you reducing commodity costs?
 Consolidating manufacturing facilities?
-Speeding your cash conversion cycle?
+Accelerating your cash conversion cycle?
 Raising prices?

-Leadership by Example.
-Most companies brag about their “proven” or “experienced” leadership to investors so much that it has become cliché and downright useless as an investment highlight.
-But done correctly, a diversified industrial company can demonstrate their management team has the experience and ability to manage their portfolio of businesses effectively, enhance margins and grow the enterprise.
-For example, highlight the experience of management team members who’ve come from companies with renowned manufacturing process expertise, like Toyota or Danaher.
-Also ensure that you move beyond the cliché and are very specific in highlighting recent achievements as well as accomplishments at past employers.
+- Leadership by Example.
+Most companies brag about their “proven” or “experienced” leadership to investors so much that it has become downright useless as an investment highlight.
+But, done correctly, a diversified industrial company can demonstrate that their management team has the direct experience to execute on their strategies.
+For example, on the management team slide in your investor deck, call out the specific experiences of each team member – such as implementing successful Lean initiatives, integrating strategic acquisitions or effectively consolidating facilities – to show that your team has “been there, done that.”
+And be sure to further enhance your credibility by noting the pedigrees of management team members who’ve come from other companies with renowned manufacturing process expertise, like Toyota or Danaher.

 For diversified industrial companies, communicating the basics just isn’t enough.
-Even if your end markets consider your products to be commodities, your stock should not be seen as one.
-Show investors the formula you are using to build a business that is greater than the sum of its parts.
-The formula most likely will include sales and cost synergies, a strategy to enhance margins, and a management team with the proven ability to enhance operational efficiencies.
-Communicating in this way will ensure that investors see that, at your company, 1+1 does, in fact, equal 3.
+Show investors that the formula you are using to build your company is greater than the sum of its parts!
+This means including a strategy that shows how you are moving your entire business forward holistically, a clear articulation of your sales and cost synergies, and a high-level overview of your management team’s proven ability to enhance operational efficiencies and drive margin improvement.
+Communicating in this way will help investors understand that, at your company, 1+1 does, in fact, equal 3.